 House officers are classified as temporary appointees.
 As temporary appointees, house officers are not required to participate in any retirement system.
-House officers do have the option of participating in a 403b annuity program.
+House officers do have the option of participating in a Voluntary/Supplemental Retirement Plans.

 Most house officers are selected using the Veterinary Internship Residency Matching Program (VIRMP), which is a web-based application and selection system sponsored by the American Association of Veterinary Clinicians.